Frequently Asked Questions

 - end-user perspectives on what makes technology accessible,

-Indicate your interest in speaking when you register and we will be in touch.
+Follow the instructions under PROPOSE A TALK.
 Topics will be collected and either single person or panels lasting 45 minutes will be slotted into the schedule.
 Three sessions will run concurrently.
 No one is guaranteed a presentation slot, this is determined based on interest of fellow attendees.
-For anyone thinking of presenting, please read How to Make Presentations Accessible to All.
+For anyone thinking of presenting, please read Making Events Accessible.

 If I present, am I expected to have a slide deck?

 If you end up presenting, you are welcomed to use a slide deck.
 However, given the informal nature of the event, it is not a must.
 Bryce Johnson with Accessibility Camp Seattle explained it best when he said: "we want to emphasize conversation and reduce presentation."
 Also, if you choose to provide handouts, you are responsible for making sure to bring accessible formats (e.g., Word, tagged PDF).
-E-mail email@example.com with any questions.
-For anyone thinking of presenting, please read How to Make Presentations Accessible to All.
+E-mail firstname.lastname@example.org with any questions.
+For anyone thinking of presenting, please read Making Events Accessible.

 How do I indicate disability-related accommodation requests?